How to Make a Rhubarb Puffed Oven Pancake

 Once your pancake is golden brown and well puffed along the edges it’s time to eat.
 Serve immediately.
 Don’t let it sit to cool or it’ll glue itself to the dish.
 Slide a knife along the edge to loosen the pancake.
 Flip it out or lift it out with a wide spatula.
 Cut into 3-4 wedges to share.

-Serve with syrup and berries or a squeeze of fresh lemon and icing sugar.
+Serve with syrup, fruit sauce, a dollop of whipped cream or yogurt or a squeeze of fresh lemon and icing sugar.

 What do you like to serve with your pancakes?
 Comment below or share your photos with me on Instagram @getgettys or Facebook @GettyStewart.HomeEconomist.